Glad to see you here in our Coaching Session class.

 It’s not only about what we teach you; it’s also about what you do with your WordPress site after learning everything.

-The idea is to go through one lesson/day.
+The idea is to keep learning.
 That way, you’ll keep moving forward.

 Practical Things You’ll Learn in this Lesson: